chatinunk97/ReduxTS/README.md

 useDispatch allow us to dispatch function so we can dispatch an action creator It is used with an action creator

-Now inorder to dispatch we need to specify which action in the action creator we want to use (in this case there's only 1 ; searchRepo)
+Now in order to dispatch we need to specify which action in the action creator we want to use (in this case there's only 1 ; searchRepo)

 ```
   const dispatch = useDispatch();